 where the first k random effects correspond to standard kinship matrices (typically full-rank), while the last r correspond to regional kinship matrices, each constructed from a subset of predictors (typically low-rank).

 MultiBLUP improves on BLUP when the kinship matrices correspond to subsets of predictors with distinct effect size variances.
-Either you can provide your own predictor subsets based on prior knowledge, or with Adaptive MultiBLUP we provide an efficient way to first determine suitable subsets.
+Either you can use Pre-specified Kinships (i.e., constructed based on your prior knowledge) or use Adaptive MultiBLUP to automatically decide the kinship matrices.